garybuckle/garybuckle.github.io/reading.md

 permalink: /reading/
 ---

-I have a, very amateur interest in sports psychology.
+I have a very amateur interest in sports psychology.
 So my first entry here has to go to:

 [Bounce - Mathew Syed's excellent book on Talent and practice](http://www.matthewsyed.co.uk/books/).